Unveiling 'Bleekneusjes' by Martin Lodewijk on 19 December

 17.00 After talk with snack and drink

 About Martin Lodewijk

 Martin Lodewijk has been a cartoonist for sixty-five years.
 He grew up in post-war Rotterdam with magazines like Spirou, Heroic en Tom Poes Weekly, and even with American comics, which were easy to find in second-hand bookshops in the port city of Rotterdam.
-Early on he started trying to make comics himself, and with success: already at the age of seventeen he published cartoons and comics at the Rotterdam company ATH, for magazines (Bolero, Mascot) and booklets (Space travel, Arent Brandt).
+Early on he started trying to make comics himself, and with success: already at the age of seventeen he published cartoons and comics at the Rotterdam company ATH, for magazines (Bolero, Mascot) and booklets (Aerospace, Arent Brandt).

 His contribution to the comics world includes the widely known science fiction series Storm and screenplays for all kinds of series in the detective, adventure, western, fantasy and knight genres.
 He is best known as the author of the series Agent 327, a high-quality strip, in which he also manages to capture his deep love for his hometown of Rotterdam.